japasowi/Biotic/README.md

 ## Overview

 Biotic is open-source software for programming biological processes.
 It provides modules for machine learning, pharmocology, simulation, and more.
-While existing machine learning frameworks build off of linear algebra.
-Biotic builds off of cellular biology.
+While existing machine learning frameworks build on linear algebra, Biotic replicates cellular biology.

 ## Installation